Insurance and Lymphedema Treatment

 Physicians and Nurse Practitioners

-Care of your lymphedema begins with a physician or nurse practitioner visit.
-Typically a physiatrist (physical medicine and rehabilitation doctor), primary care physician, or oncologist will diagnose your lymphedema.
-You should form a relationship with a health professional who understands lymphedema and can follow your care long-term.
-Check with your insurance to make sure they cover physician visits.
-You will be responsible for your office visit co-pay or co-insurance for visits with your healthcare provider.
+Care of your lymphedema begins with a provider visit.
+A physiatrist (physical medicine and rehabilitation doctor), primary care physician, or oncologist will diagnose your lymphedema.
+It's helpful to see a provider who understands lymphedema and can be part of your care long-term.

 Physical and Occupational Therapists

-A physical or occupational therapist (PT/OT) who specializes in lymphedema will provide treatment for your lymphedema.
-Initial treatment consists of complete decongestive therapy.
+A physical or occupational therapist (PT/OT) who specializes in lymphedema should provide your lymphedema treatment.
+Treatment may start with complete decongestive therapy.
 Check with your insurance company about your benefits for PT/OT services.
-Most, but not all, plans cover PT/OT.
-Typically, a specialist co-pay will apply to every PT/OT visit.
-If you have a plan that requires referral to a specific location, check to see if the therapists at that facility have the training to treat lymphedema.
-If not, talk to your doctor and insurance company about going to a different facility.
-Lymphedema may be considered an "out-of-capitation" or "out-of-network" service.
+Most insurance plans cover PT/OT as a specialist visit.
+A specialist co-pay will be due for every PT/OT visit.
+You also want to be sure that the therapist is in-network with your insurance.
 Medicare covers PT/OT visits for medically necessary services.
 Remember that if you only have Medicare A and B, you will be responsible for 20% of the cost of your treatment.
 If you have a Medicare supplement, that 20% should be covered.

-Treatment for lymphedema includes the use of compression.
+Treatment for lymphedema includes the use of compression garments/bandages.
 There are three types of compression.
 (Learn more about garments and compression).
 Medicare covers compression garments (standard or custom-fitted) under Part B with 20% copay.
+Coverage of garments and bandages with other insurance depends on your coverage.

 • Bandages: Initial and ongoing treatment involves the use of short-stretch bandages.
-Your therapist will give you specific information on how many bandages, which sizes, and where you can order them.
-Insurance coverage for these bandages varies.
+Your therapist will give you specific information on how many bandages, which sizes, and where to order them.

-• Compression garments: These garments are worn during the day to control swelling after it is reduced by treatment.
+• Compression garments: These garments are worn during the day to control swelling.
 Your therapist will help you determine when you are ready for compression garments and what size you will need.
-Some people can purchase an "off-the-shelf" garment in a pre-set size, some need to have custom garments made.
-You should purchase two garments – so that one can be laundered.
-Garments need to be replaced every six months.
-Insurance coverage for garments varies.
+You may be able to purchase an "off-the-shelf" garment in a pre-set size, or you may need custom garments made.
+You should purchase two garments, so that one can be washed.
+Garments should be replaced every six months.

 • Night-time bandage alternatives: You may need to wear compression at night.
-You cannot wear your daytime compression garments at night as they will have a tourniquet effect.
-Your therapist will help you determine the compression that is right for you.
+You cannot wear your daytime compression garments at night, because they can cut off blood flow like a tourniquet.

 Talking to Your Insurance Company

-Your insurance company may consider bandages and compression garments a type of "durable medical equipment" or "DME".
-For each of the types of compression listed above, get a letter of medical necessity from your healthcare provider.
+Your insurance company may see bandages and compression garments as a type of "durable medical equipment" or "DME".
+For each garment/bandage listed above, get a letter of medical necessity from your healthcare provider.
 Use this letter to ask your insurance company to pay for your compression.
-If payment is denied, ask your healthcare provider with assistance filing an appeal for coverage of this DME.
+If payment is denied, ask your healthcare provider for help filing an appeal to cover your supplies.

 What if Insurance Will Not Pay?